Mugenzo/discord-ai-summarizer/README.md

 - Check that audio is being recorded (bot should be connected to voice channel)
 - First transcription may take longer as Whisper downloads the model (~150MB for "base" model)
 - Make sure FFmpeg is installed and accessible

+### GPU not being used (NVIDIA GPUs)
+- Verify PyTorch with CUDA is installed: `python -c "import torch; print(torch.cuda.is_available())"`
+- Should output `True` if GPU is detected
+- If `False`, install PyTorch with CUDA (see Setup section above)
+- Check NVIDIA drivers are up to date: `nvidia-smi`
+- Verify CUDA version matches PyTorch installation (CUDA 11.x vs 12.x)
+- When bot starts, look for "✓ GPU detected" message in logs (if debug mode is enabled)
+- For RTX 5080/4080/3080: Use `large-v3` model for best performance with GPU

 ## Privacy & Security